We work for provinces, communes, companies and consortia. Below is a selection of our clients.

 Artist Ram Katzir and artistic duo Hertog Nadler were commissioned by the City of Zwolle to work on an art route that connects the train station to the inner city and refers to Zwolle’s history: Portal.
 The artists asked QKunst to accompany them behind the scenes.

-QKunst has committed to a long-term relationship with the province of Gelderland.
-Team member Imee Luijten works as an art consultant for the province on site one day a week.
-Among other things, she is responsible for advice concerning management, communication, registrations and loans for use.
+QKunst has a long-term relationship with the province of Gelderland.
+Team member Judith de Bruij works as an art consultant for the province on site one day a week.
+Among other things, she is responsible for advice on management, communication, registrations and loans for use.

 With an extensive renovation and changes within the organisation ahead, the province of South-Holland developed a new art policy.
 QKunst helps with the implementation of the policy, working closely together with the provincial art commission.